 “This program supports the President’s commitment to foster technological innovation that will be a catalyst for ideas that have the potential to change our day-to-day lives,” said Secretary Chao.
 “Drones are proving to be especially valuable in emergency situations, including assessing damage from natural disasters such as the recent hurricanes and the wildfires in California.”

-Marc Kegelaers, CEO of Unifly, says: "We are thrilled to partner with the University of Alaska-Fairbanks and North Dakota DoT, two pioneering organizations that contributed tremendously since many years to the UAS industry in the US, among others by leveraging their FAA-designated UAS Test Sites.
+Marc Kegelaers, CEO of Unifly, says: "We are thrilled to partner with the University of Alaska-Fairbanks, a pioneering organization that contributed tremendously since many years to the UAS industry in the US, among others by leveraging their FAA-designated UAS Test Site.

-Not only does the UAS IPP constitute a big step for UAS operations in Alaska and North Dakota, the program also represents a unique opportunity to advance the entire UAS industry throughout the country in partnership with the FAA.
+Not only does the UAS IPP constitute a big step for UAS operations in Alaska, the program also represents a unique opportunity to advance the entire UAS industry throughout the country in partnership with the FAA.

 As reminded by Secretary Chao, safety will always remain priority n°1.
 Our UTM solutions especially address this essential aspect, ensuring the safe integration of UAS into the national airspace.
 In this way, Unifly is very excited to support the Federal, State, and local authorities in meeting these objectives.